-- If your loan is delinquent and you make the payments for six months, your overdue balance will go to zero, and Sallie Mae will report that you are current to the credit bureaus.
+- If your loan is delinquent and you make payments for six months, your overdue balance will go to zero.
+Sallie Mae will also report that you are current to the credit bureaus.
 This means your credit score will go up.

 Sherpa Tip #1: This is a temporary fix.
 It lowers your payment and interest rate for a short time.
 Take advantage of this, but know that it does not last forever.